-You’ve got things to do — the last thing you need is your internet speed slowing you down.
+We’re all relying on the internet more than ever — the last thing you need is for your connection to slow you down.
 But how much internet speed do you need?
 And is speed the only thing that keeps your internet hopping along?

 Quick review of the lingo

-Packets: Small pieces of information (data) on the web that contain the text, images and video you experience on your device.
+Packets: Small pieces of information (data) on the web that contain the text, images, and video you experience on your device.
 They travel on the information highway as small pieces of a puzzle.
-You need all the pieces to understand the message.
+You need all the pieces on the receiving end to understand the message being sent.
 Packet loss is when some packets don’t get where they’re going so you get jittery or inconsistent performance.

 Bandwidth: The maximum (width) or capacity of your connection (highway).
 The greater your bandwidth, the more packets you can send at one time.

-Mbps: “Megabits per second” is the unit used for measuring how much data (packets) you are transferring per second.
+Mbps: “Megabits per second” is the unit used for measuring how much data (packets) are being transferred per second.
 Higher Mbps means more data.

-Peering: No one carrier own the entire internet.
+Peering: No one carrier owns the entire internet.
 The internet is comprised of many different companies all connecting to each other.
-Peering is when internet carriers buy connections from each other so they can route traffic to destinations or from destinations no directly connected to the network.
-Internet congestion typically happens at peering points (like auto interstate on and off ramps).
+Peering is when internet carriers buy connections from each other to route traffic to destinations or from destinations not directly connected to the network.
+Internet congestion typically happens at peering points (like cars on an interstate’s on- and off-ramps).

-Routing: It is the process of selecting a path for traffic in a network, or between or across multiple networks.
+Routing: The process of selecting a path for traffic in a network, or between or across multiple networks.

 ISP: Internet Service Provider.
-Includes companies like Comcast, AT&T, Google, Verizon and smaller or local carriers.
+ISPs include companies like Comcast, AT&T, Google, Verizon, and smaller or local carriers.

-Service Level Agreement (SLA): Contract between an ISP and end user that defines the expected level of service.
+Service Level Agreement (SLA): Contract between an ISP and an end-user that defines the expected level of service.

 Routing protocol (warning — geek alert): Determines how routers communicate with one another.
 The most common protocols include OSPF (Open Shortest Path First, which finds the shortest route), BGP (Border Gateway Protocol, which dynamically updates routes), RIP (Routing Information Protocol, which shares information about shortest known routes), and Cisco’s older proprietary IGRP and EIGRP (Interior Gateway Routing Protocol and Enhanced IGRP).